Query API

 Query JSON Object

-The highest-level object of the V5 Query JSON contains the following two members:
+The highest-level object of the V5 Query JSON includes these two members:

 Field | Type | Description |